shashank2806/cheetah-leopard-jaguar/README.md

 I have made a WebApp for this project with help of frontent template provided by [fastai](https://github.com/render-examples/fastai-v3).

 I have deployed this WebApp on [Render](https://render.com) and can be found at [https://bigcats.onrender.com](https://bigcats.onrender.com)

+## Contributing
+All contributions to the project are welcome, You can Improve the accuracy of algorithm, or can make WebApp more beautiful and interactive.